Charly1357/project1cristina/README.md

 ### Acknowledgements

--The main idea was taken from Love Running
+- The main idea was taken from Love Running